Donate

 Share

-The application process is now closed and we will not be accepting any further submissions for this funding round.
+The Eating Disorders Research Changing Policy and Practice Award scheme is now closed and we will not be accepting any further applications.

 conversation-002.jpg#asset:7643

-The Medical Research Foundation is inviting MRC and Foundation-funded researchers to apply for the Changing Policy and Practice Award.
-The aim of this award is to support the dissemination of medical research beyond the scientific peer reviewed press, with the aim of influencing healthcare and behaviour.
+The Medical Research Foundation is inviting applications from researchers in the field of eating disorders for this round of the Changing Policy and Practice Award.
+This scheme is designed to support the dissemination of research findings beyond the scientific peer reviewed press, maximising the impact of medical research by taking results directly to patients, healthcare practitioners, and policymakers

 How much funding is available?